Local moving companies in North Dakota

 Kansas City sources: Zumper, Zillow, Numbeo

-- Rent is about 43% more expensive in Kansas City than in North Dakota.
+- Rent in Kansas City is roughly 43% higher than in North Dakota.
+You’ll need to plan for higher monthly rent.

 How life is different in Kansas City from North Dakota

-- In the last presidential election, Kansas City voted Democrat and North Dakota voted Republican.
+- Kansas City voted Democrat, while North Dakota was Republican.

-- During the coldest part of the year, Kansas City reaches the temperature of 20ºF and North Dakota gets down to 0ºF.
+- During the coldest part of the year, Kansas City reaches a temperature of 20ºF while North Dakota gets down to 0ºF.
+Relocating to Kansas City means you’ll enjoy milder winters, making daily life easier, more affordable, and better for spending time outside.

 Things to do in Kansas City